DQM4HEP/levbdim/README.md

 # LEVBDIM A Light EVent Builder based on DIM
 ## Introduction

-DIM[1] is an acquisition framework developped in the DELPHI experiement.
-It embeds binary packet exchange in messages published by server and caught by client.
+DIM[1] is an HEP acquisition framework developped in the DELPHI experiement.
+It embeds binary packet exchange in messages published by server and subscribed by client.
 It is light and TCP/IP based anc can be installed on nearly all currently used OS nowdays.

 LEVBDIM is a simple acquisition framework where DIM is used to exchange structured binary buffer.
 It provides several functionnalities oftenly used in modern data acquisition: